 One more set of stairs down, and you’ll emerge out onto the beach!

-Sandcut Beach waterfall
+Sandcut Beach Waterfall

-While you can explore the 3.5 km long beach in either direction, I recommend checking out the waterfalls first.
+While you can explore the 3.5 km long beach in either direction, we recommend checking out the waterfalls first.
 The two waterfalls are definitely the highlight of the beach, and you’ll probably want to spend most of your time by the waterfalls.

 To get to the Sandcut Beach waterfall, you’ll want to turn left when you get to the bottom of the stairs.
 The entire walk along the beach is beautiful, with amazing views of the Olympic Mountains across the Juan de Fuca Strait.